n-greensweig/sous-ai/README.md

 ## Update Documentation

 Customize this ReadMe and the code comments in this project to read less like a starter repo and more like a project.
 Here is an example: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2

+## TO DO - Move OpenAI API code to the server
+- [ ] handleSubmit in UserPage.jsx dispatches action of type 'SET_OPENAI_API_RESPONSE', with the OpenAI API response as the payload?
+- [ ] Build out response.reducer.js reducer
+- [ ] Ensure response.reducer.js is appropriately stored in _root.reducer.js
+- [ ] Create a FETCH_OPENAI_API_RESPONSE redux saga to handle the OpenAI API request, like so: function* fetchOpenAiResponse() {

+}